Updated on 21 December 2022

 DEAUVILLE: Trouville-sur-Mer’s chic neighbour Deauville was where Flaubert inherited a large tract of farmland from his mother, which he then went on to sell to help pay the debts of his niece’s husband.
 The Villa Strassburger and the Deauville-la-Touques racecourse, both popular tourist attractions in their own right, now occupy the land where the old Flaubert farm once stood.

-For more information and updates on these events in the coming months, visit flaubert21.fr
+For more information visit flaubert21.fr